Five Points, Manhattan: Social reform and renewal

 A major effort was made to clear the Old Brewery on Cross Street, described as "a vast dark cave, a black hole into which every urban nightmare and unspeakable fear could be projected."
 The Old Brewery had formerly been Coulthard's Brewery, which was located on the outskirts of the town less than thirty years earlier in the 1790s.
 Later enveloped by the growing city, it was located on Cross Street just south of the Five Points intersection.
 The brewery became known as the "Old Brewery" after being converted to a tenement / boarding house in 1837.
 Its lower, high-ceilinged floor and the above two floors were converted into four floors of rundown apartments.
 The rent was cheap and attracted many low-income tenants, many of them immigrants.
 The only census record taken in 1850 reported 221 people living in 35 apartments, averaging 6.3 persons per apartment.
 Accounts conflict as to the total number of people living in the Brewery flats, but all agreed that it was well over capacity.

 The poverty seen throughout the Five Points was also displayed at the Old Brewery, and the women of the Home Mission took action.
 This Methodist charity group was determined to clean up Five Points.
-The Christian Advocate, also called The Christian Advocate and Journal, a weekly New Your newspaper published by the Methodist Episcopal Church, reported on the ongoing project in October 1853:
+The Christian Advocate, also called The Christian Advocate and Journal, a weekly New York newspaper published by the Methodist Episcopal Church, reported on the ongoing project in October 1853:

 In a meeting held in Metropolitan Hall, in December 1851, such convincing proof was given of the public interest in this project, that the resolution was passed by the Executive Committee to purchase the Old Brewery.
 Other appeals were made to the public, and nobly met.
 That celebrated haunt was purchased, in a few months utterly demolished, and already a noble missionary building occupies its site.